thaian229/ISD.ICT.20201-05/README.md

 ---

-# LAB 04 - Analysis Class Diagram
+# LAB 04 - ANALYSIS CLASS DIAGRAM
 ## Tasks
 At this point, our group decided to shift to MVC pattern.
 Hence, for this week, we've done:\
 Re-design the interaction diagrams\